maxwellbernard/viztrack-studio/README.md

 ## Features
 - **Animations**: Generate animations that showcase your favorite artists, songs, or albums.
 - **User-Friendly Interface**: Easy to use with a clean and modern design.
-- **Shareable**: Download your visualizations and animations to share on social media or with friends.
+- **Shareable**: Download your Visualisations and animations to share on social media or with friends.
 - **Open Source**: Built with Python and Streamlit, the code is available for anyone to contribute or modify.
 - **Third-Party Tool**: Uses Spotify data but is not affiliated with or endorsed by Spotify.
 - **Privacy Focused**: Your Spotify data is processed locally, and no personal information is stored or shared.